kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson3_Creating_Simple_Stored_Procedures.md

     SET @ScoreBreakdown = '';

     -- Validate inputs
-    IF @EmployeeID IS NULL OR NOT EXISTS (SELECT 1 FROM Employees WHERE EmployeeID = @EmployeeID AND IsActive = 1) BEGIN
+    IF @e.EmployeeID IS NULL OR NOT EXISTS (SELECT 1 FROM Employees e WHERE e.EmployeeID = @e.EmployeeID AND IsActive = 1)
+    BEGIN
         SET @ScoreBreakdown = 'Error: Invalid or inactive employee ID.';
         RETURN -1;